 Why Should I Use Notifications in Project Management Software?

-Notifications are a great way to ensure you never miss an important update and you’re always on top of what’s going on with your project.
+Notifications are a great way to ensure you never miss an important update and are always on top of what’s going on with your project.
 Project management software notifications provide an alert anytime someone makes changes to tasks you created, are assigned to, or are following.
 They’ll also alert you if anyone @mentions you within the software.

 Notifications: cutting through the noise